Cosmetology

 COS 114: Chemical Services Lab

-During this course students perform various chemical texturing activities.
+During this course, students perform various chemical texturing activities.
 Emphasis is placed on cosmetologist and client safety, chemical use and handling, hair and scalp analysis, and client consulting.
 This is a CORE course.

 COS 115: Hair Color Theory